aws-samples/r53resolver-query-log-parser/README.md

 ## Populate `malicious-domains` DynamoDB Table

 Navigate to AWS Console and go to Lamba.
-Find *ImportBlockedListFunctionOutput* Lambda function it will be named `cfnStackName-ImportBlockedListFunc-XXXXXXXXX`
+Find *ImportMaliciousListFunctionOutput* Lambda function it will be named `cfnStackName-ImportMaliciousListFunc-XXXXXXXXX`

 > Note: before you run Lambda function you MUST complete pre-requisite section as described under *Malicous Domains List* section

-Once *ImportBlockedListFunctionOutput* has completed, navigate to DynamoDB console.
-Find `malicious-domains-list` table and make sure that in fact it has been populated with data.
+Once *ImportMaliciousListFunctionOutput* has completed, navigate to DynamoDB console.
+Find `malicious-domains-table` table and make sure that in fact it has been populated with data.

 ## Create DNS Resolver Logs and send them to Kinesis Firehose
 To send Route 53 Resolver DNS quesry logs to Kinesis Firehose requires two steps. creation of resolver log configuration and